 Establishing new codes that physical therapists report for their services would be a significant change that would require therapists to learn the new codes and update billing systems.
 However, with elimination of many of the existing codes that therapists report and the many associated edits, administrative burden would be reduced.
 This bundled approach to the codes could result in more appropriate valuation of therapy services that better reflects the patient's condition and the clinical judgment of the therapist.

-The Physical Therapy Classification and Payment System (PTCPS) (formerly the alternative payment system (APS)) would consist of 3 evaluation codes and 9 examination and intervention codes for a total of 12 codes.
-A physical therapist could conduct an evaluation and an examination and intervention service in the same day; otherwise a single examination and intervention code would be reported for the services that were delivered.
-Evaluation codes would be differentiated based on the level of complexity of the evaluation to the physical therapist-- limited complexity, moderate complexity, and significant complexity (refer to Table 1).
+The Physical Therapy Classification and Payment System (PTCPS) (formerly the alternative payment system, or APS) would consist of 3 evaluation codes, 1 reevaluation code, and 5 examination and intervention codes for a total of 9 codes.
+A physical therapist could conduct an evaluation and an examination and intervention service in the same day; otherwise, a single examination and intervention code would be reported for the services that were delivered.
+Evaluation codes would be differentiated based on the level of complexity of the evaluation to the physical therapist—limited complexity, moderate complexity, and high complexity.
 Intervention codes would be differentiated into levels based on the severity of the patient's condition at the time of the visit and the intensity of services provided for the patient during that visit.
-The patient's severity would be determined to be either limited, moderate, or significant and the intensity of the therapy for that visit would be designated as limited, moderate and significant (refer to Table 2).
-Appendix A includes factors that could be used as a reference by the physical therapist to determine the patient's severity.
-The descriptors for each CPT code are included below.
-For each code, an illustration of a patient visit that would be reported using the code is included.
-These illustrations include a description of the patient's condition and characteristics and the intensity of the intervention provided by the physical therapist.
-The actual numbers in the boxes (1 through 12) are placeholders for possible future CPT codes.

 Related APTA Policy